-Honors Level Course, by Recommendation Only
+Honors Level Course, by Recommendation only

-An in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
-Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular inclass discussions and projects.
-The topic for the 2023-2024 Senior Seminar is Supernatural Horror in Literature.
-Throughout the course, students will read fictional (short stories, novels) and nonfiction (essays, articles) works about what causes fear and terror in readers.
-Authors such as Stephen King, H.P.
-Lovecraft, Robert Bloch, Joyce Carol Oates, and more are likely to be included.
+This course provides an in-depth study of a genre/topic with intense rigor and a focus on in-class discussion and analytic writing - similar to Cambridge Assessment International English without the exam.
+Students will strengthen their critical thinking skills as well as their writing skills and will participate in regular in-class discussions and projects.
+The topic for the 2024-2025 Senior Seminar is Love and Friendship.
+In this class we'll look at classic and contemporary stories of enduring friendship, unrequited love, friendship breakups, and romance-and of course, how love and friendship sometimes come in conflict-to see how writers challenge us to rethink what we even mean by these seemingly obvious terms, love and friendship.